favonia/cloudflare-ddns/docs/designs/lint-suppressions.markdown

 - `exhaustruct` and `paralleltest` dominate the current footprint
 - the remaining linters are sparse, local exceptions

-That observed shape is useful as a sanity check.
-A new suppression style that does not resemble these patterns should be treated as unusual and justified explicitly.
+Use this as a sanity check: a suppression style that does not resemble these patterns should be treated as unusual and justified explicitly.

 ## Review Heuristics